Brown-University-Library/django_template_42_project/README.md

 - The instructions below reference `x_project_stuff`, `x_project`, and `x_app`.
 In all cases replace with the name of your project, like: `isbn_api_project_stuff`, `isbn_api_project`, and `isbn_api_app`.
 - Sensible suggestion: use the version of python used by the oldest server on which you'll be running the code.
 (Django 4.2x requires at least Python 3.8.)
 - The `update_project_and_app_references.py` script ([link](update_project)) deletes the cloned `.git` directory.
 Why?
 So you don't accidentally start building away and commit to the template repo.
 After this installation, creating a new git repo is one of the first things you should do.
+- When you run the `pip istall ...` command, you may get a message about upgrading pip, with instructions.
+That's always a good idea, but not necessary for this install.
-- When you starting the webapp via `runserver`, you'll get a message that there are migrations that need to be run.
-You can go ahead and do that, or do it another time.
+- When you starting the webapp via `runserver`, you'll get a message that there are migrations that need to be run, with instructions.
+You can go ahead and do that, or do it later (this is a one-time thing).

 ```bash
 $ mkdir ./x_project_stuff